 Detailed App Reviews

-Inflow is a unique CBT-based app specifically designed for managing ADHD.
-Its extensive collection of CBT techniques, tailored to address common ADHD challenges, provides a well-rounded set of tools for users.
-With its dedicated focus on ADHD symptoms, Inflow stands out as one of the most comprehensive solutions available for ADHD management.
+Inflow is a science-backed app specifically designed for managing ADHD.
+Its extensive collection of cognitive behavioral therapy (CBT) techniques, tailored to address common ADHD challenges, provides a well-rounded set of tools for users.
+With its dedicated focus on ADHD symptoms, Inflow stands out as one of the most comprehensive solutions available specifically for ADHD management.

 Pros & Cons

-- Not intended to replace medication or in-person therapy
+- Not a replacement for medication or in-person therapy

 Cost

-To learn more about pricing, read our full Inflow review.
+To dig into details about pricing, read our full Inflow app review.

 Overview

-Inflow is a cognitive behavioral therapy (CBT) app designed to help users gain a deeper understanding of their ADHD symptoms while offering practical resources and coping strategies.
+Inflow is a CBT app designed to help users gain a deeper understanding of their ADHD symptoms while offering practical resources and coping strategies.
 One of its standout features is its extensive library of ADHD-specific content, which played a key role in our team’s recognition of Inflow as a top ADHD management tool.

 During our review, we found Inflow particularly valuable for its comprehensive range of features, including live events, journaling options, and daily challenges.
 These tools provided not only essential coping techniques but also insight into how ADHD affects mood and overall well-being.
 Inflow goes beyond surface-level strategies, offering a thoughtful approach to managing both the mental and physical aspects of ADHD.

-To learn more, read our in-depth Inflow review.
+To learn more, read our in-depth Inflow app review.

-Flora Green Focus is a time management and focus app.
-Using virtual trees to motivate users, Flora Green Focus helps users stay on track with goals while also being environmentally friendly.
-The app doesn’t cost anything and adds a fun and environmentally friendly approach to ADHD management, winning our Best Free ADHD App award.
+Flora Green Focus is a free time management and goal-setting app.
+Using virtual trees to motivate users, Flora Green Focus helps users stay on track with goals with a fun, environmental twist, offering an option to pledge money for actual tree planting.
+The app doesn’t cost anything and makes ADHD management enjoyable, winning it our Best Free ADHD App award.

 Pros & Cons